 For every thriving billion-dollar unicorn, there are endless numbers of full-stack food delivery startups that have passed onto the other side leaving heartfelt goodbye notes for customers on their soon-to-be-defunct websites.

 Munchery, a San Francisco-based startup that prepared and delivers meals, had struggled with high food waste and losses that at times topped $5 million a month.
 SpoonRocket, a Bay Area startup that cooked and delivered meals, went out of business in March 2016.

-Sprig: A San Francisco based full stack food delivery service raised a capital $57 million and made its last delivery May 26 2017.
+Sprig: A San Francisco-based full-stack food delivery service raised a capital $57 million and made its last delivery on May 26, 2017.
 Sprig promised delivery within 15 minutes and offered locally sourced produce.
-The business model was not sustainable because of the complexity of owning production through delivery at scale was a challenge according to the founder.
+The business model was not sustainable because the complexity of owning production through delivery at scale was a challenge according to the founder.

 Capital raised: $57 million

 Maple: A New York City-based full-stack meal delivery service, closed down in August.
 Maple was a darling of the foodie space.
 Its unique service included both tips and delivery charges in its prices, and each meal came with a free gourmet sugar cookie.